-This delicious pear and almond crustless tart is a fabulous dessert.
+This delicious pear and almond crustless tart is a fabulously easy dessert to make and is a firm favourite when a quick flavour packed dessert is needed.
 It pays to have a tin of pear halves in the pantry along with almond flour (almond meal) ready to make this delicious dessert.
 Pear and almonds are one of those food marriages that just works and the good news is it is easily converted to gluten free – just replace the 2 tablespoons of flour with gluten free flour.
 Top it off with some softly whipped cream and you’re ready to go.

 USING CANNED PEARS